miriam-16/Polito/firstYear/secondSemester/SoftEng/Lab/Lab1/2RobotVacuumCleaner.md

 #### Set pump on/off
 - Create map of space (learn) (space is made of cells, each cell free or obstacle)
     - Cancel previous map (if any)
+    - Apply coverage algorithm, tag each cell as free or obstacle
 - Coverage
     - Set cell as clenaed/uncleaned
 - Move